Higher derivatives of the end-point map of a linear control system via adapted coordinates: Abstract

 \section{Abstract}

-We study the end-point map of a linear control system in a neighborhood of a trajectory.
+We study the end-point map of a control-linear system in a neighborhood of an arbitrarily chosen trajectory.
 In particular, we want to calculate the $k$-th order derivative of this map in a given direction.
 A priori it is a solution of a quite complicated ODE depending on all derivatives of order less or equal $k$.
-We prove that there exists a special coordinate system adapted to the geometry of the problem, which changes the system of ODEs describing all derivatives of the end-point map up to order $k$ to equations of an affine control system, with the direction of derivation playing the role of the control.
-As an application we study controllability criteria for this system, obtaining first and second order necessary optimality conditions of sub-Riemannian geodesics.
+We prove that there exists a special coordinate system adapted to the geometry of the problem, which changes the system of ODEs describing all derivatives of the end-point map up to order $k$ to equations of a control-affine (non-autonomous control-linear) system, with the direction of derivation playing the role of the new control.
+As an application we study controllability criteria for this system, obtaining first and second-order necessary optimality conditions of sub-Riemannian geodesics.
+In particular, for the case of an abnormal minimizer we can interpret \emph{Goh conditions} as non-controllability conditions of this control-affine system for $k=2$.
+We make a hypothesis that for higher $k$'s its non-controllability corresponds to recently obtained higher-order analogs of the Goh conditions [Boarotto, Monti, Palmurella, 2020], [Boarotto, Monti, a Socionovo, 2022].